Where do we get this from?

 As soul we do not receive anything for free.

 Every innate talent was built up by hard labour in past lives.

 The more we practise an art, science or profession, the more aptitude we will be able to deploy in a next life in order to become more competent.

-When we apply ourselves to the same task of sport life after life, we ultimately achieve a great height.
+When we apply ourselves to the same branch of sport life after life, we ultimately achieve a great height.

 How many musical lives would his soul need in order to be able to be born as Mozart?